AdhikariLAB/ADT-Program/README.md

 pip install .
 ```

-On successfull installation of the package, a command line utility `adt` will be created, which will be used to run the package directly from terminal.
+On successful installation of the package, a command line utility `adt` will be created, which will be used to run the package directly from terminal.

 A quick help about the installation can be found by running `python setup.py -h`